MaraniMatias/Perception_on_Prolog/README.md

-# Perception_on_Prolog
+# Perceptron On Prolog
-Implementation of a simple perceptron in prolog
+Implementation of a simple perceptron in Prolog.